Flash memory: Data retention

 It is unclear how long data on flash memory will persist under archival conditions (i.e., benign temperature and humidity with infrequent access with or without prophylactic rewrite).
 Datasheets of Atmel's flash-based "ATmega" microcontrollers typically promise retention times of 20 years at 85 °C (185 °F) and 100 years at 25 °C (77 °F).

 The retention span varies among types and models of flash storage.
 When supplied with power and idle, the charge of the transistors holding the data is routinely refreshed by the firmware of the flash storage.
 The ability to retain data varies among flash storage devices due to differences in firmware, data redundancy, and error correction algorithms.

 An article from CMU in 2015 states "Today's flash devices, which do not require flash refresh, have a typical retention age of 1 year at room temperature."
 And that retention time decreases exponentially with increasing temperature.
 The phenomenon can be modeled by the Arrhenius equation.

+While flash storage retains data for a longer time if stored at colder temperatures, a higher but not extreme temperature while writing reduces stress and wear on the drive, given that electrons are able to flow more easily, according to Tim Schulte, Pranav Kalavade, and Johnmichael Hands from Intel.